ataki/hospitalfinder/README.md

 `make hist` plots a histogram for a single field.

-`make <algo_name>` outputs our tuned algorithms' results training with 2009 and testing with 2010 dataset (e.g. `make nbayes`)
+`make <algo_name>` outputs our tuned algorithms' results training with 2009 and testing with 2010 dataset.
+This is very useful for testing.
+(e.g. `make nbayes`)

 Methods Used